RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 Two observations to make at this point.

 First, the computation on the previous slide works, but it seems inefficient still.
 In fact, unless we wrote some code to do this for us, it seems like recursion is not a great way to actually count things.
-Instead it's a really great way to identify deep relationships between the objec
+Instead it's a really great way to identify deep relationships between the objects that we're counting.
+So don't take all this as a kind of algorithm-- think of it more as a way of understanding the mathematical relationships between the objects.

+Second, doesn't this seem familiar?
+The number of 5-bit strings of weight k was 10.
+And earlier we saw that the number of 3-element subsets of a 5-element set was also 10.
+Is this a coincidence?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4Mjk1MTc0NiwtNTU0ODQ0NjQ4LDExOD
-k2MTQ4NDcsMzM3MTQzMzAyLC04MTQ0NTE1NzhdfQ==
+eyJoaXN0b3J5IjpbLTIxMTQwMzEyMzUsLTU1NDg0NDY0OCwxMT
+g5NjE0ODQ3LDMzNzE0MzMwMiwtODE0NDUxNTc4XX0=
 -->